Jodymoon

-Jodymoon is a Singer-songwriter duo from Maastricht, the Netherlands.
+Jodymoon is a singer-songwriter duo from Maastricht, the Netherlands.
 Singer-pianist Digna Janssen and multi-instrumentalist Johan Smeets, who are a couple, formed the band in 2006.
-They describe their music as ‘a blend between singer-songwriter, folk, pop, classical and roots’.
-Cello and violin play a significant part on their albums as well as playing live.
+They describe their music as ‘a blend between singer-songwriter, folk, pop, roots and something else’.
+Jodymoon have released seven studio albums and a live double album, all of which have received critical acclaim.

 Jodymoon have won the public's choice award of ‘The Grand Prize of the Netherlands’ (2008), over the last years they performed in Canada, UK, Spain, Italy, Belgium, Germany and the Netherlands.
 They also played as supporting act for Joan Armatrading, Damien Jurado, Tom McRae and others.